SoftingIndustrial/datafeed-edge-connector/Licenses/OpenSourceLicenses.md

 # Softing open source license declaration of dataFEED edge connector images

 Many open source component copyrights refer to one of these common public licenses, which are within the docker images in the directory `/usr/share/common-licenses/`.
-To avoid, that you need to copy and or read several times the same license text file, those licences are collected in `/usr/share/common-licenses/` within the docker images.
-So if a copyright file refers to one of those licences, please look into this directory within the docker image
+To avoid the need to copy and or read several times the same license text file, those licenses are collected in `/usr/share/common-licenses/` within the docker images.
+So if a copyright file refers to one of those licenses, please look into this directory within the docker image

 You could download the sources of all the open source based binaries, which we have got from Ubuntu within our docker image.
 To do this, use the following commands: